Americans adopted him; now he's facing deportation

 So Crapser never became a US citizen, because neither his parents nor state officials completed the paperwork.

-Belcore estimates there are about 35,000 others were left in a similar limbo.
+Belcore estimates there are about 35,000 others who were left in a similar limbo.
 And she's part of a group pushing for Congress to change that with a new law that would provide retroactive US citizenship to all internationally adopted individuals, no matter when they were adopted.

 "We all should be citizens," she says.
 "It's illogical that we're not."